minusminu/Temp/image/README.md

-# image file fir minus
+# image file for minus